The mixing time of the switch Markov chains: a unified approach: Sinclair's multicommodity flow method

-for any $X$ in the state space.
-In this case the switch Markov chain method provides is a \emph{fully polynomial almost uniform sampler} (FPAUS) of the realizations of the given degree sequences.
-Note, that Jerrum and Sinclair have shown that realizations of $P$-stable degree sequences have a fully polynomial almost uniform sampler~\cite{JS90}.
+In this case the switch Markov chain method provides a \emph{fully polynomial almost uniform sampler} (FPAUS) of the realizations of the given degree sequences.
+Using a different Markov chain, which changes at most 2 edges per step (but which may not preserve the degree sequence), Jerrum and Sinclair have shown that realizations of $P$-stable degree sequences have a fully polynomial almost uniform sampler~\cite{JS90} (Jerrum and Sinclair, 1990).

-Consider the different eigenvalues of $P$ in non-increasing order: since the Markov chain is lazy, we have
+Consider the different eigenvalues of the transition matrix of $\mathcal{M}$ in non-increasing order: if the Markov chain is lazy, we have

-The \emph{relaxation time} ${\tau}_{rel}$ is defined as
+The \emph{relaxation time} ${\tau}_\mathrm{rel}(\mathcal{M})$ is defined as